 This "K-1" petition allows a U.S. citizen (but not a lawful permanent resident) to petition for a fiancé(e) to enter the United States in order to marry the U.S. citizen petitioner.
-This is not an immediate relative visa petition.
-In fact, it is a non-immigrant visa petition (Form I-129F) that allows the fiancé(e) to enter the United States for a limited time and purpose: to marry the U.S. citizen within 90 days of arrival.
-To qualify for this visa, the couple must show that they have met at least once in person within the past two years, that they intend to marry, and that they are legally able to marry.
-Under certain circumstances, the CIS will waive the requirement that the couple actually have met in person within the past two years.
-For example, if it is an arranged marriage, customary within that culture, then the CIS may waive the requirement that the couple have met within the past two years.
-A petitioner can receive an exception if he or she can demonstrate that complying with the meeting requirement would have constituted extreme hardship.
-This will be examined on a case-by-case basis, taking into account the totality of the petitioner's circumstances.
-Generally circumstances that are not within the power of the petitioner to control and are likely to last for a considerable duration are considered persuasive.
+This is not an immediate relative visa petition, though there are quasi-immigrant visa requirements which the beneficiary must meet before the U.S. Consulate will issue the visa.
+A K-1 is in fact a non-immigrant visa petition (Form I-129F), that allows the fiancé(e) to enter the United States for a limited time and purpose: to marry the U.S. citizen within 90 days of arrival.
+To qualify for this visa, the couple must show that they have met at least once in person within the past two years,